 318 Ceramics at Leith Hill Place 2018

 From 6 July-3 September 2018, local art collective 318 Ceramics will present Clay Stories, an exhibition of pottery inspired by Leith Hill Place and its history.

 Leith Hill Place is intimately tied to a plethora of creative names: composer Ralph Vaughan Williams, naturalist Charles Darwin, and ceramicist Josiah Wedgwood III.
 318 Ceramics, a collective of artisanal artists from Farnham in Surrey, drew from this rich history to create brand new artworks in clay.

 As a former home of the Wedgwood family, who brought pottery to the masses in the eighteenth century, the quiet domesticity of Leith Hill Place makes a deeply fitting setting for a ceramics exhibition.
 318 Ceramics showcased the house in a new light, bringing back to life the spirit of its previous owners through a range of pieces scattered throughout the rooms.

-Members of the public are invited to two workshops on Saturday 28 July and Saturday 4 August to participate in a mass artwork with 318 Ceramics.
-With the help of the artists, participants will be able to make and decorate their own small clay bowl in the Wedgwood style, which will become part of a large art installation in the house.
+Members of the public were invited to two workshops on Saturday 28 July and Saturday 4 August to participate in a mass artwork with 318 Ceramics.
+With the help of the artists, participants were able to make and decorate their own small clay bowl in the Wedgwood style, and this has now become part of a large art installation in the house.